SkyMound/ConvergenceToolbox/README.md

 # ConvergenceToolbox
-ConvergenceToolbox is an open-source project dedicated to enhancing the speedrunning exprience of Convergence : A League of Legends Story by providing a collection of tools and utilities
+ConvergenceToolbox is an open-source project dedicated to enhancing the speedrunning experience of Convergence : A League of Legends Story by providing a collection of tools and utilities

 # Installation